CommunityOfCoders/COCWebsite/CONTRIBUTING.md

 * You can try running `npm run format` or have `husky` done that for you in a pre-commit git hook for style unification.

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GNU GPL 3.0 License.